 Every August since the summer of 1976, the Killebrew-Thompson Memorial in Sun Valley, Idaho has gathered hundreds of like-minded individuals including celebrities, members of Congress, professional athletes, corporate sponsors, participants and volunteers with one goal in mind: find a cure for cancer.

-The tournament was founded in 1976 by Hall of Famer Harmon Killebrew and Congressman Ralph Harding in memory of the Minnesota Twins shortstop, Danny Thompson who died of leukemia at the young age of 29.
+The tournament was founded by Hall of Famer Harmon Killebrew and Congressman Ralph Harding in memory of the Minnesota Twins shortstop, Danny Thompson who died of leukemia at the young age of 29.
 Through their hard work and the dedication of their supporters, the KTM is now considered one of the leading cancer research fundraisers of its kind.

 Proceeds from this event benefit the St. Luke’s Mountain States Tumor Institute and the Masonic Cancer Center at the University of Minnesota in Minneapolis.